 Rebecca Long Okura

-Rebecca is a graduate of Georgetown University Law Center.
-While living in Washington D.C., Rebecca worked on numerous transactional and litigation cases: business contract disputes, tobacco litigation, criminal and juvenile cases, commercial real estate litigation, employment disputes, taxes and asset protection, and mergers and acquisitions.
-She held legal and law clerk positions with The Nature Conservancy, the Department of Housing and Urban Development, and the law firms of Silver Freedman & Taft LLP, and Krooth & Altman LLP.
-She was a Summer Associate at Schnader, Harrison, Segal & Lewis in Philadelphia.
-Also, during law school Rebecca represented juvenile criminal defendants as part of Georgetown’s clinical program.
-She also became a trained Victim’s Reparations Mediator in juvenile criminal cases in D.C.
-In addition, she worked as a licensed private investigator in Virginia during law school.
+Rebecca is a graduate of the Georgetown University Law Center.
+While living in Washington D.C.
+Rebecca worked on a variety of projects: contract litigation, tobacco litigation, criminal litigation, real estate law, employment law, taxes and asset protection, and mergers and acquisitions.
+She held legal positions with The Nature Conservancy, the Department of Housing and Urban Development, and the law firms of Silver Freedman & Taft LLP, and Krooth & Altman LLP.
+She was a summer associate at Schnader, Harrison, Segal & Lewis in Philadelphia.
+Also, during law

-After falling in love with mountains while taking a summer semester of law school at The University of Innsbruck, Austria (where one of her professors was the late Chief Justice William Rehnquist), Rebecca toured the United States looking for a home that had mountainous natural beauty.
+After falling in love with mountains while taking a semester of law school classes in Innsbruck Austria, Rebecca toured the United States looking for a home that had natural beauty and did not require an hour and a half commute.
 The first day she was in Salt Lake City, she decided that this was her new home.

 Rebecca graduated from law school in 2000 and immediately moved to Utah and began to practice law here.
-In December 2004, Rebecca left a medium-sized family law firm to create her own firm which now has three lawyers, two paralegals, and two support staff employees.
-She has focused her practice on Family Law litigation and mediation.
-Rebecca also enjoys helping small companies and non-profits with contracts, business formation, and other legal issues.
+She has focused on Family Law and other litigation, including business and contractual disputes.
+In December 2004, Rebecca left a medium-sized family law firm to create her own firm which now has five lawyers, three

-Katie is an experienced family law and estate planning practitioner.
-She also has a background in business, employment and contract law working as both an associate attorney and in-house counsel for companies and law firms located in both Utah County and Salt Lake Counties.
+Before joining Long Okura, Katie specialized in estate planning, business, employment and contract law working as both an associate attorney and in-house counsel for firms located in Utah and Salt Lake Counties.

 Katie is originally from Utah and returned to Salt Lake in 2005, in part, because of the proximity to the mountains where she can often be found trail running, mountain biking, backcountry skiing and rock climbing in her free time.